yoha006/MODULE-9/List Comprehension:Transpose of Matrix.md

-# 🧮 Transpose of Matrix using List Comprehension
+# 🧮 List Comprehension:Transpose of Matrix

 ## 🎯 AIM:
 To write a Python program to compute the **transpose** of a matrix using **list comprehension**.